nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.1.2 Viewing help : `help`

 Shows a message with a quick summary of the available commands and how to format them.
-Shows how to access the help page.
+It also provides a link to the user guide for more information.

 ![help message](images/helpMessage.png)